Before starting export

 - Exporting from the EU - what you need to know: EU Market Access Database

-- Tax Administration: Setting up a Katso ID
+- Tax Administration: How to get a Katso ID

 - Enterprise Finland Services